benpollarduk/LoFiEffects.WPF/.nuget/README.md

 set Output=$(ProjectDir)Effects\Shaders\%Shader%.ps

 if %Shader% == "" (
-  echo Not compiling shader as not shader set.
+  echo Not compiling shader as no shader has been set.
 To compile a shader edit the $(ProjectName) pre-build event.
 ) else (
   echo Compiling shader %Input%...
   "%Fxc%" /O0 /Zi /T ps_2_0 /Fo "%Output%" "%Input%"